Learn how to build a DIY Kids Table with storage. The hidden compartment under the top to help hide all the clutter on the children’s desk!

 This supports the lid when it is open and keeps the little fingers from being pinched.

 That’s it… it is fairly straightforward and a great beginner woodworking project.

-These are pictures taken from the phone camera a long time ago so they aren’t the best quality or lighting but you get the ideas!
+These pictures were taken from a phone camera a long time ago and aren’t the best quality but you get the ideas!